 This dilly garlic bread is a yummy variation on your regular garlic bread.
+It’s a delicious way to dress up a store bought loaf of garlic bread.
 The thing that makes this different is the addition of dill weed to the butter mixture.
 I also love the addition of paprika too.
-It adds a fun bright color to the butter along with flavor.
+It adds a fun bright almost orange color to the butter along with flavor.

 This combination may sounds strange but is really quite delicious.
-The dill adds a nice light sweet element to the bread.
+The dill adds a nice light sweet element to the garlic bread.
 If you don’t have dill on hand, basil would be a great substitute.
-However, it will result is a flavor that is much different than the dill would give you.
+However, it will result in a flavor that is much different than what the dill would give you.

 Pair this dilly garlic bread with a hot hearty bowl of soup.
 Or serve it along side of a savory saucy pasta dish.
 It is a nice change from a typical garlic bread.

 - DRIED PARSLEY